Norman Vincent Peale: Organizations

 During the Depression, Peale teamed up with J.C.
 Penney & Co. founder James Cash Penney, radio personality Arthur Godfrey, and IBM founder and President Thomas J. Watson, forming (and sitting the first board of) 40Plus, an organization aimed at helping unemployed managers and executives.

-In 1947, Peale, along with educator Kenneth Beebe, co-founded the Horatio Alger Association, an organization dedicated to recognizing and honoring Americans who achieved success despite facing challenging circumstances.
-The association aimed to celebrate perseverance, hard work, and determination, values that aligned closely with Peale's philosophy of overcoming adversity through optimism and self-belief.
-In addition to his involvement with the Horatio Alger Association, Peale founded several other organizations to spread his ideas on positive thinking.
-These included the Peale Center and the Positive Thinking Foundation.
+In 1947 Peale and educator Kenneth Beebe co-founded The Horatio Alger Association, an organisation that aimed to recognize and honor Americans successful in spite of difficult circumstances.
+Other organizations Peale founded include the Peale Center, the Positive Thinking Foundation, and Guideposts Publications.

-Peale also founded Guideposts Publications, a nonprofit organization that publishes inspirational content aimed at helping people lead fulfilling lives.
-Guideposts magazine, one of the organization's publications, became popular for its uplifting stories, practical advice, and encouragement to cultivate faith and optimism in the face of life's challenges.

 Personal life

 On June 20, 1930, Peale married Iowan teacher Loretta Ruth Stafford.
 The wedding was officiated by his father, and held in Syracuse.
 Notable attendees included: Bishop Adna Wright Leonard and Chancellor Charles Wesley Flint.
+Ruth influenced his publication of The Power in 1952, as well as his early interactions with psychiatry.
+She co-founded Guideposts (of which she was chairman emeritus, and which had an annual readership of 8 million in 2008).
+She died on February 6, 2008, at the age of 101.

 Peale was a 33-degree Freemason of the Scottish Rite.

 Later life

-President Ronald Reagan awarded Peale the Presidential Medal of Freedom (the highest civilian honor in the United States) on March 26, 1984, for originating a "philosophy of happiness" and for "helping millions find new meaning in their lives."
+President Ronald Reagan awarded Peale the Presidential Medal of Freedom (the highest civilian honor in the United States) on March 26, 1984, for originating a "philosophy of happiness" and for "helping millions find new meaning in their lives".

-Peale died at age 95 following a stroke, on December 24, 1993, in Pawling, New York He was survived by his wife of 63 years, Ruth Stafford Peale, who had influenced him with regard to the publication of The Power in 1952, and with regard to his early interactions with psychiatry, and with whom he had founded Guideposts (of which she was chairman emeritus, and which had an annual readership of 8 million in 2008); she died on February 6, 2008, at the age of 101.